spynix/sui/README.md

 ﻿#SUI - Spynix's UI

-This UI code is not particularly robust, nor is it full of the expansive features found in popular packages.
+This UI package is not particularly robust, nor is it full of the expansive features found in popular frameworks.
 The purpose of it is to fill a smaller niche, while including many (some?) popular UI functions.
-I like to call it "reinventing the wheel... only rounder." ;p
+I call it "reinventing the wheel... only rounder." ;p

 I wanted to call the library something like Simple UI or Standalone UI or the like.
 Problem is, those names are either so common they're definitely already taken, they're too long for me to bother typing repeatedly, or they're just plain stupid sounding.
-So I simply settled on Spynix's UI for now.
+So I settled on Spynix's UI for now.

 ##Available Components
 - Tabs